kevinshen56714/create-react-django-app/README.md

 yarn && yarn start
 ```

-### Server
+### To run the server

 #### PostgreSQL

-To run the server, you first need to have [PostgreSQL](https://www.postgresql.org/download/) installed and running.
+You first need to have [PostgreSQL](https://www.postgresql.org/download/) installed and running.
 You need to create a user and a database, and enter your information in the DATABASES section of `server/main/settings.py`.
 It may look something like this:

 ```python
 DATABASES = {